 Sea lamprey

 No changes are proposed for sea lamprey.
 There is currently no fish passage for sea lamprey into Graham Lake.
-If such fish passage is established in the future, sea lamprey passage past Green Lake dam should be evaluated as to benefits, dangers and costs.
+If such fish passage is established in the future, sea lamprey passage past Green Lake dam should be evaluated as to benefits, dangers, and practicality.

 Unavoidable adverse impacts